Home

 How YOUFactors Helps Build Better Habits

 This is where YOUFactors comes in.
-YOUFactors is a digital platform designed to help you turn these techniques into everyday habits.
+YOUFactors is a personal digital companion designed to help you turn these techniques into everyday habits.
 With regular nudges and reminders, YOUFactors helps keep you on track, making it easier to apply what you’ve learned in real time.

 By combining proven error-reduction techniques with the convenience of digital tools, YOUFactors helps make safety part of your routine, whether you're at work or at home.